typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 After table is created, focus on that table will pop up a toolbar for table, where you can resize, align, or delete table.
 You can also use context menu to copy and add/delete column/row.

-Following descriptions can be skipped, as markdown source code for tables are generated by typora automatically.
+Following descriptions can be skipped, as Markdown source code for tables are generated by Typora automatically.

-In markdown source code, they look like:
+In Markdown source code, they look like:

 ``` markdown
 | First Header  | Second Header |